About

 “The college’s work to keep students safe and secure is outstanding”.
 Ofsted, June 2014.

-We are proud of the quality of care, guidance an support that we offer at Unity College.
+We are proud of the quality of care, guidance and support that we offer at Unity College.
 A huge part of this occurs through the Pastoral System that we operate.
-Every student belongs to a Personal Development (PD) Group, which in turn, is part of a House.
-The PD Tutor meets with their students every day and is the first port of call for students to discuss things of importance or issues that concern them.
+Every student belongs to a Personal Development (PD) Group, which in turn, is part of a Year Group.
+The PD Tutor meets with their students first thing every day and is the first port of call for students or their parents / carers to discuss things of importance or issues that concern them.
 As well as the informal dialogue that PD Tutors have with their tutees, students also follow a structured programme during PD sessions as the year progresses.
+Students have a year assembly each week where important information is shared, and achievements are celebrated.

 PD Tutors work closely with their tutor group after each assessment point in the year to review effort, behaviour and academic progress.

-Students in all years are placed in vertical tutor groups so that they get to work alongside students from other years.
-This really helps to build a sense of family within college and forms a strong identity both within PD groups and Houses.
+Students in all years are placed in tutor groups so that they get to work alongside their peers.
+This really helps to build a sense of family within each year group and forms a strong identity within PD groups.
+By having students in year group PD’s, the College’s PD curriculum is delivered appropriately for students’ ages.